baridxiai/lazy_transformer/README.md

 I've changed the framework of UNIVERSAL this year.
 For now, lazy_transformer was based on previous framework.
 I will reimplement this work ASAP.

-However, you can still use the LT.py for your Universal Transformer/ Naive Transformer to implement Lazy Transformer.
+However, you can still use the lt.py and lazyTransition.py for your Universal Transformer/ Naive Transformer to implement Lazy Transformer.